idaholab/TMAP8/doc/content/examples/divertor_monoblock/index.md

 ## Results

-The simulation results from this example are shown in [fig:results2D].
+The simulation results from this example are shown in [fig:results2D_a] and [fig:results2D_b].
 For more results, information, and discussion about the results for this example case and their significance, the reader is referred to Ref. [!cite](Shimada2024114438).

+!media examples/figures/divertor_monoblock_results_2D_a.png
+  id=fig:results2D_a
+  caption=Tritium concentration profile in W (left), Cu (center), and CuCrZr (right) after ten 1,600 s cycles.
+This corresponds to Fig. 4A in Ref. [!cite](Shimada2024114438). style=display:block;margin-left:auto;margin-right:auto;width:40%

-!media examples/figures/divertor_monoblock_results_2D.png
+!media examples/figures/divertor_monoblock_results_2D_b.png
-  id=fig:results2D
+  id=fig:results2D_b
-  caption=Tritium concentration profile in W (left), Cu (center), and CuCrZr (right) after ten (A, top) and fifty 1,600 s cycles (B, bottom).
-This corresponds to Fig. 4 in Ref. [!cite](Shimada2024114438). style=display:block;margin-left:auto;margin-right:auto;width:40%
+  caption=Tritium concentration profile in W (left), Cu (center), and CuCrZr (right) after fifty 1,600 s cycles.
+This corresponds to Fig. 4B in Ref. [!cite](Shimada2024114438). style=display:block;margin-left:auto;margin-right:auto;width:40%

 !alert warning title=The exodus file in `gold` is a smaller version of the output